Menu

 Located in the stunning Scenic Rim region and some two hours south of Brisbane, Lamington National Park is one of the oldest national parks in Queensland.

-Press play to hear the whipbird cracking his whip.
-And it really does sound like that, amazing.
+Press play to hear a male whipbird cracking his whip.
+It really does sound like that.
+Amazing.

 LAMINGTON NATIONAL PARK: NEED TO KNOW